 Meet with parents of involved students, seek their support, require counseling and specific improvements when necessary.

 At St. John the Baptist School, students are supported in many ways to enhance motivation and encourage engagement in both academic and social activities.
 Across the curriculum, students work in small differentiated groups, both in resource and enrichment, to enhance language arts and math skills.
 In accordance with the Backward Design theory of planning, instructing and assessing students in alternative ways, students are given opportunities to apply knowledge through various projects and assignments that focus on specific talents and gifts, sometimes overlooked in traditional testing situations.
 Students might work within Makerspace program to create special projects and creative responses to learned material.

 A Buddy Bench sits on the periphery of our playground, reminding all students that no one should be without a friend at SJB and that all are welcome in our community.

 A Service Committee, headed by faculty members, works with the Student Council to plan specific activities throughout the year.
 Students and teachers, together with parents, participate in various opportunities that encourage active participation in not only the parish community, but also as an outreach to surrounding communities, and to our military serving our country around the world.

 An important component to a positive school climate is the ability of all students to interact with one another on many levels.
 Students in upper and lower grades pair up in our Buddy Program which regularly brings students together as Mass and Hot Lunch partners.
 In addition, throughout the year, classes pair up to do service projects, and participate in activities such as Roll Out and Read Day, Fairy Tale Writing, and other athletic competitions.
 Buddies in the upper grades read to students in our Kindergarten and First Grade on a regular basis.

-Teachers and staff are highly valued at SJB and are given many opportunities for professional development throughout the year - after school and on professional days.
+Teachers and staff are highly valued at SJB and given opportunities for professional development in many areas including cultural proficiency throughout the year.

 Addressing Potential Trauma